bacpop/bacpop-website/content/blog/horses.md

 is often worth it for research software.

 I'm [switching to rust](https://www.johnlees.me/posts/rust-two/) for a lot of what I do now (e.g. [ska.rust](https://github.com/bacpop/ska.rust)).
 No language is perfect, but it's hitting most of what I typically want to do with python and C++.
 I expect in future to use rust and CUDA together.
+Perhaps more importantly, the build system is great and I think will work well for research software maintainers.

-## Final thought
+## Final thoughts

 In summary, I still firmly believe that you don't have to be restricted by a single language, but I more see interfacing multiple languages as a useful skill to have, rather than